cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 _Reaching into your side pockets, you retrieve a random object that will either help or hurt: a very long pistol, a full-sized two-handed hammer, a car, a bomb..._

 * While using Throwaway Joke:
-* * If the card drawn is The Hierophant, The Emperor, The Hermit, The Moon, add it to your hand
+* * If the card drawn is The Fool, The Hierophant, The Emperor, The Hermit, or The Moon, add it to your hand
 * * If the card drawn is The Chariot, you may move 1 Zone and add it to your hand
 * * If the card drawn is Death, deal 150 Magic Ranged Damage.
 * * If the card drawn is the Wheel of Fortune, flip a coin: on a heads, deal 50 Magic Ranged Damage.
 On a Tails: take 1 Corruption Point.